imdea-software/hs-to-ciao/README.md

 # Installation
 The easiest way to install the plugin is by using [Stack](https://docs.haskellstack.org/en/stable/README/).
-In most Unix-like systems (macOS and Linux based), running the following command should be enough:
+In most Unix-like systems (e.g. macOS and Linux based), running the following command should be enough:

 ```
 curl -sSL https://get.haskellstack.org/ | sh